top of page

 SUSTAINABILITY

-Our Green Tech Internship is a program where high schoolers get paid to learn about STEM from an Indigenous perspective.
-Our internship provides Native youth hands-on experience in the renewable and green energy fields.
-Whether that’s bike building, learning about hydroelectricity, or creating solar powered phone chargers and libraries, our interns are taking care of our community providing sustainable solutions for a greener future.
+Our Green Tech Institute is a program where high schoolers get paid to learn about STEM from an Indigenous perspective.
+The internships provide Native youth hands-on experience in the renewable and green energy fields.
+Whether that’s bike building, learning about hydroelectricity, or creating solar powered phone chargers and libraries, our interns are providing sustainable solutions for a greener future.

-We're learning things from harnessing the sun's power to charge your phone from understanding how heat and electricity is being used in your own home!
-Upon learning these skills, we make sure to then utilize what's been learned to benefit our community through partner organizations.
+We're always learning things — from harnessing the sun's power to charge your phone to understanding how heat and electricity is being used in your own home!
+Upon learning these skills, we make sure to then use them to benefit our community through partner organizations.

 P1011868.JPG